 China's imported coronavirus cases jump as students, expats flock home

 China reported a record rise in imported coronavirus cases on Friday as expatriates returned home from the United States and Europe, sparking fears of a second wave of infections just as the country recovers from the initial outbreak.
-All 41 of the new confirmed cases in China were imported from abroad, the country's National Health Commission said on Saturday, bringing the total number of such cases to 269.
+All 41 of the new confirmed cases in China were imported from overseas, the country's National Health Commission said on Saturday, bringing the total number of such cases to 269.
+There were no locally transmitted cases, for the third consecutive day.

-Beijing and Shanghai were the main entry points for the returnees, many of whom are students who were studying abroad, according to official reports.
+Beijing and Shanghai were the main entry points for the returnees, many of whom are students studying abroad, according to official reports.
 They have come back after many campuses in the United States and Europe shut down to stem rapidly rising infection rates there.
-Also returning in a flight to safety were China-based expats, as businesses begin to reopen.
+Also returning in a flight to safety were China-based ex-pats, as businesses begin to reopen.

+While there is no reported transmission of the virus from people arriving from abroad to local communities, authorities across China are tightening public health measures as imported cases rose for a third day nationwide.
+The influx of infections from overseas remains modest, but they present a potential threat to Chinese authorities keen to restart factories and get consumers to spend again.

+Analysts have slashed forecasts for China's first-quarter gross domestic product to levels not seen since the Cultural Revolution ended in 1976, with all sectors of the economy hammered by the coronavirus outbreak this year.
+Beijing and Shanghai have set up stringent testing and screen protocols for all international arrivals by air.
+Infected people have also entered China through the major transport hub of Shenzhen, including people making their way back to the mainland from Hong Kong by land.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)